Technologies

 • Blood loading in tanker trucks

-When the stored blood is picked up by the trucks, the exhaust air from the pumping system, coming directly from the tanker, is released with a particularly high odour impact.
+When the stored blood is picked up by the trucks, there is a release of exhaust air from the pumping system, coming directly from the tanker, which causes a particularly high odour impact.

-Let us look at a chicken slaughtering plant, which our technicians analysed in detail, to understand the process and the main sources of odour emissions.
+Let us look at a poultry slaughtering plant, which our technicians analysed in detail, to understand the process and define main sources of odour emissions.

 • Storage and sorting of animals

 In the plant we analysed, chickens are transported in cages that are unloaded, sorted and washed in a tunnel.
-Vacuum cleaners used to maintain a healthy environment during the process can favour the spread of odours externally, especially at the openings.
+Vacuum cleaners used to maintain a healthy environment during the process could favour the spreading of odours outside, especially where there are openings.

 • Waste water collection tanks

-The plant uses open tanks to collect waste water, which is then sent to a chemical-physical treatment system.
-Filling the tanks causes turbulence that increases the spread of odours, which are particularly unpleasant in the vicinity.
+The plant uses open tanks to collect wastewaters that must be then sent to a chemical-physical treatment system.
+Filling the tanks causes turbulence that increases the spread of odours, particularly unpleasant in the surroundings.

 • Tanks and tank trucks

 Floated blood and sludge are collected in tanks, with constant emissions from the vents.
-In addition, the loading of blood onto tank trucks is done through a depressurisation system that emits intense odours
+In addition, the loading of blood onto tank trucks is performed through a depressurization system that emits intense odours.

 Plant solutions for abatement of poultry slaughterhouse odours